- What Are They?

 - Symptoms of flea bites on humans include

-- Symptoms of allergic reactions to flea bites that are a medical emergency, and include difficulty breathing (shortness of breath or wheezing), swelling of the lips or tongue, dizziness, nausea, and chest pain.
+- Symptoms of allergic reactions to flea bites are a medical emergency and include difficulty breathing (shortness of breath or wheezing), swelling of the lips or tongue, dizziness, nausea, and chest pain.

 - Infection from flea bites can occur because of scratching the bites.

-- Fleas can transmit a number of diseases, including plague (Yersinia pestis), bartonellosis, typhus (Rickettsia typhi), tungiasis, and flea tapeworm.
+- Fleas can transmit several diseases, including plague (Yersinia pestis), bartonellosis, typhus (Rickettsia typhi), tungiasis, and flea tapeworm.

 - One of the first signs of a flea infestation in the home is when pets start scratching, biting, or licking themselves excessively.